mobiletest2016/machine-learning-articles/articles/how-to-perform-multioutput-regression-with-svms-in-python.md

 We can then move forward and construct the SVR regressor:

-- Here, we set the value for \[latex\]\\epsilon\[/latex\] (epsilon) to `0.2`.
+- Here, we set the value for $\\epsilon$ (epsilon) to `0.2`.
 It specifies the width of the 'error tube' where no penalty is assigned to mispredictions, effectively allowing us to take values close to the edges of the error tube as support vectors.
 - If we want to apply regularization, we can also apply values for `C` - more information [here](https://scikit-learn.org/stable/modules/generated/sklearn.svm.SVR.html).

 ```